 - Levels of carbon less than 0.25%, phosphorus less than 0.04%, or manganese less than 1.35% are beneficial

 - Silicon levels less than 0.04% or between 0.15%-0.22% are desirable (Silicon may be present in many steels commonly galvanized even though it is not a part of the steel’s controlled composition, because silicon is used in the steel deoxidation process and is found in continuously cast steel.)

 Steels with the recommended ranges of silicon and phosphorus will develop typical zinc-iron alloy layers that represent 50-70% of the total coating thickness, with an outer layer of free zinc.
 However, even when both elements are individually held to desirable limits, the combined effect between them can still produce an atypical coating.

-Atypical galvanized coatings produced from reactive steels may produce coatings comprised entirely or almost entirely of zinc-iron alloy layers (Figure 4).
+Atypical galvanized coatings produced from reactive steels may produce coatings comprised entirely or almost entirely of zinc-iron alloy layers (below).
 These tend to be thicker coatings that can affect both the appearance and adherence of the zinc coating.
 Because of the increased thickness, atypical coatings tend to have a matte gray appearance and a rougher surface than typical galvanized coatings.
 If the highly reactive steel leads to an excessively thick coating, adhesion concerns such as flaking and delamination can occur, particularly under external stress.

 Reactive steel are still galvanized on a regular basis, and it is important to note the difference in appearance has no effect on the corrosion protection afforded by the zinc.
 However, the additional coating thickness can cause other concerns, particularly for bridge designs.